ms0g/nsfx/README.md

 ### Getting Started

 To get started with the nsfx, you will need to have an NES development environment set up.
 This typically involves installing a cross-compiler such as cc65, and an emulator such as FCEUX.
-Once you have these tools installed, you can download the nsfx source code from the gitHub repository and start integrating it into your project.
+Once you have these tools installed, you can download the nsfx source code from the github repository and start integrating it into your project.

 Nsfx includes a demo program that demonstrate how to use the API to play music.
 The demo can be built using the included Makefile.
 The Makefile also provides targets for building a ROM file that can be run on an NES emulator or hardware.